Have you finally found the perfect property but now have no idea how to take the next step?

 If you’ve engaged a conveyancer, they can organise this for you.

-The Australian Capital Territory is the only state in Australia which has pre-preparation of contracts, according to Craig Bright of the Real Estate Institute of the Australian Capital Territory.
+The Australian Capital Territory is the only state in Australia that has pre-preparation of contracts, according to Craig Bright of the Real Estate Institute of the Australian Capital Territory

-“For a property to go on the market, the contract has to be pre-prepared,” he says.
+"For a property to go on the market, the contract has to be pre-prepared.”

 “That involves the preparation of a contract with everything inserted but the purchaser’s details, just like in an auction contract."